 However, beyond this overall picture, some differences appear between the public sectors reviewed in the project.
 In the public administrations and hospital sectors, the lower skilled occupations (elementary workers and technicians) declare lower levels of utilisation of digital tools and processes, illustrating the polarisation around skills already mentioned.
-This is less the case in the electricity sector, except for the low-skilled elementary workers (see Table 4 in Statistical Annex (Deliverable D3.3)).
+This is less the case in the electricity sector, except for the low-skilled elementary workers (see Table 4 in the Statistical Annex).